 But do you really now what tapestry is?

-It can also be used to describe an image based wall hanging made of fabric.
+It can also be used to describe an image-based wall hanging made of fabric.
 You know the ones.
 They are usually brightly colored and have mandalas and other similar imagery.
 These are usually lightweight balanced woven fabric – not actually tapestry.
-At least not by the definition.
+At least not by the actual definition.

 So let’s first go over the definition because there are a few things that a weaving needs to have to actually be considered a tapestry.

 Tapestry is a weft-faced weaving featuring discontinuous weft.

 Let’s break that down a little bit, though.

 Weft-faced weaving is a type of weaving that features the weft and not the warp.
 In a finished weft-faced weaving the only place you can see the warp is at the top and bottom selvedges.
 Even then it is only if you choose certain finishing techniques.

 This is in opposition to a balanced weave (or pattern weave) where you see both warp and weft in the finished weaving.
 A.k.a. a balanced amount of warp and weft.

 A tapestry is generally going to have a smaller EPI than a balanced weave in order to allow room for the weft to compress completely.